egeminiani/simpsons/README.md

 If you just what to have a look at the rendered notebook, please refer to `exploring-simpsons.html`.

-Changes to the HTML outlook of the report can be carried out by editing the custom.css file, which has been taken modified from the [`readthedown` format](https://github.com/juba/rmdformats).
+The HTML outlook of the report can be changed by editing the `custom.css` file, which is itself a modified version of the [`readthedown` format](https://github.com/juba/rmdformats).

-All the data sets employed for the analyses have been collected for convenience in the `Data/` folder.
+All the data sets employed for the analyses are collected for convenience in the `Data` folder.

 ## Other